opensearch-project/project-website/events/opensearchcon/unconference/index.md

   - kfreedain
 ---

-## Who wants to attend UnOpenSearchCon?

-Nick Knize does.
-He wants to attend so bad, he agreed to be the host!
-He wants to present something about Lucene that showcases his world-class talent, too... but he&apos;ll have to compete with the rest of you to score a speaking slot.
-Let the challenge begin!

-Make plans to join the first-ever UnOpenSearchCon and come ready to pitch your favorite speaking topic!
+Make plans to join the first-ever Unconference and come ready to pitch your favorite speaking topic!
 This is an opportunity for the community to come together and kick off OpenSearchCon with an action-packed afternoon of sharing and discovery.
 With no pre-planned talks, what you want to hear